dmind-gmbh/extension-cookieman/Documentation/Introduction/Index.rst

 What does it do?
 ================

-A GDPR tracking consent popup.
+It provides a user consent popup.
 It asks for approval to include tracking objects (cookies, images or any HTML) and includes the objects when consented.

-It enables tracking from the very first page (including referrer).
-Consents are shown in groups and saved to a cookie.
+It allows tracking from the very first page (including referrer).

+Consents are managed in groups and saved to a cookie.

-It provides a stable API to read out consents with JavaScript.
+It provides a stable API to work with in JavaScript.

-From version 2.3.9+ it removes configured tracking cookies when the user revokes consent.
+It removes HTML-cookies of tracking objects after the user has revoked consent.

 .. _when-is-it-shown: